google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 Every morning we'll take 10 minutes or less to share how your group will prioritize your time for the day and what you will feasibly get accomplished.
 Then at the end of the day, groups will come back together as a class to share what you accomplished during the day, anything you need help with, and what your focus will be the following day.
 This bookend standup structure will keep us on track and allow instructors to help as needed.
 -->

 ---

-# Final Presentations

-* Project demo or presentation should adhere to the following format and cover all the points here:
- * Overview of the project and the problem it seeks to solve, if applicable
- * Conclusions and findings
- * Things that went well, things that did not go well, and lessons learned
- * Next steps, if applicable
-* Presentations should be 15 minutes each plus 5 minutes for questions.
-Each member of the team should present for roughly the same amount of time.
-* Presentations should be visually interesting but also follow best practices for verbal presentation skills.
-Namely, it is important for all points to be conveyed clearly.
-* You will have an opportunity to present to the instructional team during the 2-3 days leading up to final presentations.
-It's recommended that you incorporate their feedback.

----